sededu/sededu/docs/writing_aboutjson.md

 will be trimmed to ?? length

 ### author

+### longdesc

+### preview

+### title

+### author

+A string, the author(s) of the module.
 Can be multiple people, will be printed exactly as written.
 UTF support?

+### version

+### shortdesc

+### license

+### difficulty
+An integer, a measure of the difficulty of the science covered by the module.
+Should be ranked between 1 and 10 (inclusive).
+Intention is to use this number to sort the modules on the CategoryPage.

+_Currently does nothing and is not used._

 ### longdesc
-No support for linebreaking!
+A string, a paragraph length description of the module.
+Currently does nothing and is not used.
+Intention is to have this field mapped into a scrollable text box of specific height on the ModuleInfoPage.
+No support for linebreaks in the `about.json` file -- should be read from an auxiliary file?

+_Currently does nothing and is not used._

+### projurl

+### projreadme

 ### preview
 The preview will be scaled to 250 pixels in height, and then cropped to the center of the image at a 4:3 aspect ratio (W:H).

+### exec

+### docloc

+### doclist